kaplanski/pkgmgr/README.md

 lite: pkgmgr-lite.sh

 *Features:*
-- can install precompiled binary packages, .sh and .py scrips (tar-gz format)
+- can install precompiled binary packages, .sh and .py scripts (tar-gz format)
 - can install source-code using GNU make (tar-gz format, dev-version only)
 - easy to adopt other formats/package layouts
 - database of installed packages